Blog

 Deposit disputes are the number one rental complaint we handle for expat clients.
 Here is what the law says and what actually works:

-• Courts expect return within 30 days of the Acta de Entrega-Recepcion (signed move-out inspection).
+• The contract should set a written return deadline tied to the Acta de Entrega-Recepcion (signed move-out inspection).

 What Actually Protects You